pippellia-btc/Citadel-FAQs/README.md

 ### View logs

 <details><summary>via GUI</summary>

-  - Open any Browser and log in into to your node - for help see **How to access your node?**
+  - Open any Browser and log in into to your node - for help see [Access your node](https://github.com/pippellia-btc/Citadel-FAQs/edit/main/README.md#access-your-node)

   - go to "Settings"